Effective Date: December 23, 2008

-(6) In no case shall a NASA Center negotiate or enter into a license agreement without the involvement of both the Director of the Innovative Partnerships Program Office (IPPO), or designee(s) within Headquarters and at the Centers, as prescribed by paragraph 5b of this directive, and the General Counsel, or designee(s) (the Agency Counsel for Intellectual Property or Center Patent/Intellectual Property Counsel), as prescribed by paragraph 5c of this directive.
+(6) In no case shall a NASA Center negotiate or enter into a license agreement without the involvement of both the Chief Technologist, or designee(s) within Headquarters and at the Centers, as prescribed by paragraph 5b of this directive, and the General Counsel, or designee(s) (the Agency Counsel for Intellectual Property or Center Patent/Intellectual Property Counsel), as prescribed by paragraph 5c of this directive.

 a.
 15 U.S.C. º 3710c, Distribution of Royalties Received by Federal Agencies, and 15 U.S.C. º3710d, Employee Activities.